This is a Trident II missile, which can carry 12 nuclear warheads with a combined explosive strength of around 5 megatons.

 Each PM must essentially select between four possible alternatives for instructing the sub commanders: do nothing, place themselves under the leadership of an ally such as the United States or Australia, use their judgment, or react by firing nuclear missiles at the aggressor.

-The is believed to be capable of diving to depths of up to 800 feet
+The Ohio class of submarines is believed to be capable of diving to depths of up to 800 feet (250 meters).

 In truth, they are thought to be capable of far more.